BravesDevs/outscale-assignment-be/README.md

 3. Install dependencies: `npm install`
 4. Set up your environment variables for database connection and JWT secret.
 5. Run the server: `npm start`

-## Contributing

-Feel free to contribute to the project by opening issues or creating pull requests.
-Follow the [Contribution Guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the [MIT License](LICENSE).